Lewis's woodpecker

-Lewis's woodpecker (Melanerpes lewis) is a large North American species of woodpecker which ornithologist Alexander Wilson named after Meriwether Lewis, one of the explorers who surveyed the areas bought by the United States of America as part of the Louisiana Purchase and discovered this species of bird.
+Lewis's woodpecker (Melanerpes lewis) is a large North American species of woodpecker which ornithologist Alexander Wilson named after Meriwether Lewis.
+Lewis was one of the explorers who surveyed the areas bought by the United States of America as part of the Louisiana Purchase and first described this species of bird.

 Taxonomy

 Lewis's woodpecker was described and illustrated in 1811 by the American ornithologist Alexander Wilson in his American Ornithology; or, the Natural History of the Birds of the United States.
 Wilson based his description on some bird skins that had been collected on an expedition across the western portion of the United States led by Meriwether Lewis and William Clark in 1803–1806.
 Wilson coined the English name "Lewis's woodpecker" and the binomial name Picus torquatus.
-Unfortunately, the specific epithet was preoccupied by the ringed woodpecker, Celeus torquatus (Boddaert, 1783) and so in 1849 the English zoologist George Robert Gray coined a new name Picus lewis.
+Unfortunately, the specific epithet was preoccupied by the ringed woodpecker, Celeus torquatus (Boddaert, 1783), so in 1849, the English zoologist George Robert Gray coined a new name, Picus lewis.
 The type locality is Montana.
-Lewis's woodpecker is now placed in the genus Melanerpes that was erected by the English ornithologist William John Swainson in 1832.
+Lewis's woodpecker is now placed in the genus Melanerpes that was erected by the English ornithologist William Swainson in 1832.
 The species is monotypic: no subspecies are recognised.

 Description

 One of the largest species of American woodpeckers, Lewis's woodpecker can measure up to 10-11 in in length.
-It is mainly reddish-breasted, blackish-green in color with a black rump.
+It is mainly reddish-breasted, blackish-green in color, with a black rump.
 It has a gray collar and upper breast, with a pinkish belly, and a red face.
 The wings are much broader than those of other woodpeckers, and it flies at a much more sluggish pace with slow, but even flaps similar to those of a crow.
-Its calls have a harsh sound relative to other woodpeckers', and it may use a repertoire of several different phrases.
-They are one of the three largest Melanerpes woodpeckers, being similar in size to the white woodpecker and the Jamaican woodpecker.
+Its calls have a harsh sound relative to other woodpeckers', and it may use a repertoire of several phrases.
+They are one of the three largest Melanerpes woodpeckers in the world, being similar in size to the white woodpecker and the Jamaican woodpecker.